blocktransfer/py-TAD3-horizon/README.md

   You can contact our development team at stellar@blocktransfer.io

-  For shareholer support, contact support@blocktransfer.io
+  For investor support, contact support@blocktransfer.io

   To work with us, reach out to cv@blocktransfer.io